 Is this Tarantino’s best film?
 Probably not.
 Is it his most violent?
 While it has its moments, I’m going to say no. What it might be though is his most optimistic movie?
 It’s beautifully constructed, exhibiting a masterful use of music, that subtlety transports you into the psyche of the time.
-But the most interesting thing for me is the way he reimagines the era with a strange kind of optimism.
+The most interesting thing for me is the way he reimagines the era with a strange kind of optimism.
 He weaves into all of the self doubt, anger, blood, drugs, and chomping dog bites, the possibility of better world.
-He does this by making you pause and think about what could’ve been.
-And when you do that you’re forced to ask, how can things be different?
+He does this by making you pause and think about what could’ve been, and when you do that you’re forced to ask, how can things be different?

 This film has a certain energetic charm to it.
 As quirky as it is colour-blind.

 A strong piece of pure cinema.
-Hardly any dialogue.
-Just pictures and sound telling the story.
+Hardly any dialogue, just pictures and sound telling the story.
 Mads Mikkelsen is engaging as the man battling to survive against a hostile environment.
 Bloody good.

-He sent the following letter dated November 4 2019 to OfCom accusing BBC News and Current Affairs of being risk-averse, and or corrupt.
+He sent the this letter dated November 4 2019 to OfCom accusing BBC News and Current Affairs of being risk-averse, and or corrupt.

 Here is the Twitter thread that prompted Mr. Sweeney to release his letter to OfCom.

 A drip feed thriller that holds all your attention.
 It plays with ideas of memory, and sits interestingly into the genre of virus apocalypse movies, without giving it all away at the beginning.
 A really solid effort from all involved.
 Also it’s directed by Gonzalo López-Gallego, the man behind the 2011 film Apollo 18.
 A found footage story that reveals the real reasons NASA has never been back to the moon.
 Both defiantly worth your time.